+Sensitive unstructured data doesn’t care where it lives, and neither do the hackers or insider threats that are trying to find and use it.
+When it comes to securing data, organizations tend to focus on the big, network-attached devices, filer servers or document management systems such as SharePoint.
+In the process, they tend to ignore desktops, laptops, print servers, or even critical Windows application servers.
+Oftentimes, your most sensitive, critical data can live in all those devices.
+You can be assured that the people attempting to steal this sensitive data are not ignoring these devices and neither should you.
 At SPHERE, we take a “scan every hard drive” approach.
-That means regardless of location, device type or size it should be scanned, analyzed and if required, remediated.
+That means regardless of location, device type or size, it should be scanned, analyzed and, if required, remediated.
 You simply don’t have the luxury of assuming a specific device will not have data that could pose a threat if it were stolen or exposed.

 We typically hear “My application servers are locked down and have very little storage.”
-A single Excel file or PDF with thousands of your customer’s social security numbers can sit in a file that’s only a few kilobytes.
-The fact that application servers may have little storage is not security.
+A single Excel file or PDF with thousands of your customer’s social security numbers can sit in a file that’s only a few kilobytes in size.
+Application servers having little storage does not count as security.
 I’ve personally seen developers find all sorts of creative ways to make Security teams lose sleep at night.
 Things like open shares on Windows servers with customer statements including names, address, account numbers and balances.
-Your customers will not be happy with the explanation that you didn’t protect their PII because it wasn’t stored on a NetApp.
+Should there be a breach, your customers will not be happy with the explanation that you didn’t protect their PII because it wasn’t stored on a NetApp.